Thangka wall: Tashilhunpo (Shigatse)

-The wall is used for displaying giant representations of Maitreya (the Buddha of the future), Amitabha (the Buddha of the infinite light), and Sakyamuni (the enlightened Buddha) on the basis of one different thangka a day during the festival taking place on the 14th, 15th and 16th of the fifth Tibetan month (ie 1, 2 and 3 July).
+The wall is used for displaying giant representations of Maitreya (the Buddha of the future), Amitabha (the Buddha of the infinite light), and Sakyamuni (the enlightened Buddha) on the basis of one different thangka a day during the festival taking place on the 14th, 15th and 16th of the fifth Tibetan month (i.e. 1, 2 and 3 July).

 Riwo Dechen (Qonggyai)

 The Riwo Dechen monastery at Qonggyai with its overbearing giant thangka wall.

 The Riwo Dechen kagyupa monastery in the Qonggyai Town possesses a thangka wall that overbears the other monastic buildings and can be seen from afar.
 It is a recently built addition to the complex.
 The front face of the building has a strong batter.
 A stone masonry retaining wall marks out the platform that extends outside the thangka wall.

 A giant thangka of Maitreya, the Buddha of the future, is preserved and maintained by the monastery.

 Mounting of the thangka

 A silk brocade is used to mount the thangka onto the wall.
 While mounting the thangka on the wall, it may alter some details on the iconography and overall aesthetic of the thangka.
 Hanging thangkas on damp thangka walls can also be detrimental to the condition of the thangka.